EHRI/ehri-frontend/README.md

 NOTE: certain functionality also depends on a valid AWS S3 configuration set in the `conf/aws.conf` file.
 Use the `conf/aws.conf.example` as a template.

+### Note on JS/CSS library assets

+These assets live in the source tree in the `modules/{module}/app/assets/{js,css}/lib` directories but the reference for their versions is the `package.json` file that is managed by NPM.
+Modules within the `node_modules` directory are then copied to the source tree by the `./node_modules/.bin/grunt copy` command.

+The copying is configured to make a few small changes to some files for e.g. the relative font path in the font-awesome SASS file and to replace CRLF with LF where necessary.

+Note: at present Grunt is only used for copying assets from `node_modules`.
+JS minification and SASS compilation is managed by the main SBT build system.

 ### Testing

 Running integration tests requires a number of different external services, including: